danomatika/loaf/README.md

 ### Basic usage

 * drag a Lua script or folder with a main.lua onto loaf to run it
-* either save the script somehow (in a text editor) and/or use Super+R in loaf to reload it automatically
+* either save the script somehow (in a text editor) and/or use MOD+R in loaf to reload it automatically
-* toggle fullscreen with Super+F
+* toggle fullscreen with MOD+F
 * script errors are shown on the app window and on the console if you run it in a terminal application
 * prints are shown in the console (useful for debugging)

+_The MOD key depends on the platform: macOS COMMAND, Windows/Linux CONTROL._

 ### Scripts, Folders, and Data Path